SoCXin/doc/docs/core/userguide/platforms/cmd_search.rst

     ststm32 ~ ST STM32
     ==================
     The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
-It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.
+It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full level1 and ease of development.

     Home: https://www.soc.xin/platforms/ststm32
     Packages: framework-libopencm3, toolchain-gccarmnoneeabi, tool-stlink, framework-spl, framework-cmsis, framework-mbed, ldscripts